This page has been locked by a moderator.

 4. An electronic music group from France

 1. Camera Obscura is an indie pop band which formed in 1996 in Glasgow, Scotland.
-Currently the band consists of Tracyanne Campbell (vocals, guitar), Kenny McKeeve (guitar), Carey Lander (keyboards), Gavin Dunbar (bass) and Lee Thomson (drums).
+Currently the band consists of Tracyanne Campbell (vocals, guitar), Kenny McKeeve (guitar), Gavin Dunbar (bass) and Lee Thomson (drums).
+Keyboardist Carey Lander was a member of the band from 2002 until her death from bone cancer in 2015.

 In November 2008, the band announced that they have completed recording the follow-up to Let's Get Out of This Country, and that the new album would be released in 2009.
 In February 2009, it was announced that the band had signed to the label 4AD, who released their fourth album, called My Maudlin Career, on April 20, 2009.